For your convenience, HAJBA offers Registration Payment Options for the Spring/Summer seasons at Checkout:

 Please make checks payable to HAJBA and mail check to:HAJBA PO Box 241 Howell, MI 48844 Payment Options will be available for selection on the Shopping Cart Page.

-Fall season registration requires either payment in full online or payment in full offline.
+Fall season registration requires either payment in full online at the time of registration.

 Yes, we run background checks on all of our board members, head coaches, assistant coaches and Adult umpires.